Independent Municipal and Allied Trade Union v Rustenburg Transitional Council

-Independent Municipal & Allied Trade Union v Rustenburg Transitional Council is an important case in South African labour law.
-The council (the employer in this case) had adopted a resolution that its employees in senior managerial positions would not be permitted to serve in executive positions of trade unions; nor would they be permitted involvement in trade-union activities.
-The resolution was later amended to remove the prohibition on trade-union activities, but the prohibition on holding executive positions remained.
+Independent Municipal & Allied Trade Union v Rustenburg Transitional Council is a significant case in South African labour law.
+The council, the employer in this case, had adopted a resolution prohibiting employees in senior managerial positions from holding executive positions in trade unions or engaging in trade-union activities.
+Although, the resolution was later amended to permit trade-union activities, the ban on holding executive positions remained.

-A union with members employed by the council, and some senior managers who were members of the union, approached the Labour Court for an order declaring the resolution to be in contravention of the Constitution.
+A union representing council employees, including senior managers who were union members, approached the Labour Court to declare the resolution unconstitutional.

-The court granted the order, but did indicate that there were limitations to the scope of section 4 of the Labour Relations Act.
+The court granted the order, but noted limitations to the scope of section 4 of the Labour Relations Act.

 It pointed out that, in terms of common-law principles, an employee owed an employer a "duty of fidelity"—that is, a duty to act in good faith—and that, because of the conflicting aims of trade unions and employers, participation in trade-union activities could, in the case of senior managerial employees, breach this duty of fidelity.